TrustPy/TrustPy/README.md

 All unit tests were run using `pytest` with full coverage prior to release to ensure reliability and correctness.

 ## Licence
 This project is licensed under the MIT License.
-See the  file for details.
+See [LICENSE.md](./LICENSE.md) for details.

 ## Citations
 For scholarly references and the origins of the techniques used in this package, please refer to the [CITATION.cff](./CITATION.cff) file.